-Dengue fever is an acute mosquito-borne infection caused by the dengue viruses.
-This is found in tropical and sub-tropical regions around the world.
-For instance, dengue fever is an endemic illness in many countries in South East Asia.
-The dengue viruses encompass four different serotypes, each of which can lead to dengue fever and severe dengue (also known as 'dengue haemorrhagic fever').
+Dengue fever is a mosquito-borne infection caused by dengue virus.
+It is found in tropical and sub-tropical climates around the world.
+The disease is endemic in more than 100 countries, including countries in South East Asia.
+Dengue virus encompasses four different serotypes, each of which can lead to dengue fever and severe dengue (also known as 'dengue haemorrhagic fever').

 Dengue fever is clinically characterised by high fever, severe headache, pain behind the eyes, muscle and joint pain, nausea, vomiting, swollen lymph nodes and rash.
-Some infected people may not develop apparent symptoms, and some may only have mild symptoms like fever, e.g. young children may exhibit a milder non-specific febrile illness with rash.
+Some infected people may not develop apparent symptoms, while some may only have mild and non-specific symptoms such as fever and rash.

 The symptoms of first infection are usually mild.
 Once recovered, lifelong immunity to that serotype of dengue virus will develop.
 However, cross-immunity to the other three serotypes after recovery is only partial and temporary.
 Subsequent infections with other serotypes of dengue virus are more likely to result in severe dengue.

 Severe dengue is a severe and potentially fatal complication of dengue fever.
-Initially, the features include high fever, which lasts for 2 – 7 days and can be as high as 40 – 41°C, facial flush and other non-specific constitutional symptoms of dengue fever.
-Later, there may be warning signs such as severe abdominal pain, persistent vomiting, rapid breathing, fatigue, restlessness and manifestations of bleeding tendency such as skin bruises, nose or gum bleeding, and possibly internal bleeding.
+Initially, the features are similar to dengue fever such as high fever.
+When the fever begins to subside (usually 2 – 7 days after symptom onset), warning signs of severe dengue may start to develop, which include severe abdominal pain, persistent vomiting, rapid breathing, fatigue, restlessness and manifestations of bleeding tendency such as nose or gum bleeding, and possibly blood in vomit or stool.
 In severe cases, it may progress to circulatory failure, shock and death.

 Mode of transmission

 There is no specific treatment for dengue fever and severe dengue.
-Dengue fever is mostly self-limiting.
+Dengue fever is mostly self-limiting and most people will recover after a week.
 Symptomatic treatment is given to relieve discomfort.
-Patients with severe dengue should be treated promptly with supportive management.
-The mainstay of treatment is to maintain the circulating fluid volume.
-With appropriate and timely treatment, mortality rate is less than 1%.
+For patients with severe dengue, hospitalization with supportive management is often needed.

 At present, there is no locally registered dengue vaccine available in Hong Kong.
-The best preventive measure in Hong Kong is to eliminate pockets of stagnant water that serve as breeding sites for mosquitoes, and to avoid mosquito bites.
+The best preventive measure is to avoid mosquito bites.